Lewan24/ReactStartingCommands/README.md

 # ReactStartingCommands
 This is a simple set of common commands and things to do while creating a new react project.

+# Ready to go template
+You can use my [Template](https://github.com/Lewan24/ReactViteTemplate) that includes all these changes

 ## Set up default resolve of src dir
 Add this to your <b>vite.config.ts</b><br>
 ```